rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 The new index doesn’t appear, and it’s also not on disk.
 Yes, there's a deliberate error in the instructions.
 This is expected based on how bootc handles directories and image contents during changes.

-Stay logged into the VM to explore this in the next exercise.
+We'll explore this in the next exercise.